Oscar18Guzman/head-first-java-cliffsnotes-example/chapter-3-Know-your-variables/README.md

 - nums[5] = 20;
 - nums[6] = 1;

-arrays are great when you just want quick, ordered, efficent list of things. array's give you fast random access by letting you use an index position to get to any element in the array.
+arrays are great when you just want quick, ordered list of things. array's give you fast random access by letting you use an index position to get to any element in the array.
 They are always objects, whether they're declared to hold primitives or object references. in other words, The array object can have elements which are primitives, but the array itself is never a primitive.